TimLukaHorstmann/J.A.R.V.I.S./README.md

     ```

 2.  **Backend Setup:**
-    *   **Install Dependencies:** Navigate to the `backend` directory and install Python requirements.
-Note the specific build flags for `llama-cpp-python` if using GPU acceleration (like Metal on macOS).
+    *   **Install Dependencies:** This project uses `uv` for package management.
         ```bash
-        cd backend
-        pip install -r requirements.txt
-        # Ensure CMake and a C++ compiler are installed
-        # For Metal GPU on macOS:
-        # CMAKE_ARGS="-DLLAMA_METAL=ON" FORCE_CMAKE=1 pip install llama-cpp-python
-        # Or install from requirements.txt which includes this line
+        make setup
         ```
+        *(This will automatically create a virtual environment and install dependencies, including `llama-cpp-python` with Metal support on macOS.)*

     *   **Download LLM Model:** The required model (specified in [`backend/config.yaml`](backend/config.yaml)) will be downloaded automatically by `huggingface_hub` on first run if not present in the specified `local_dir`.
     *   **Configure API Keys:** Set the following environment variables for the MCP tools:
         *   `GOOGLE_MAPS_API_KEY`